Skip to content

 HCL Code Generation

-Anything you can do in Terraform can be generated using a generate_hcl block.
-References to Terramate globals and metadata are evaluated, but any other reference is just transported to the generated code (partial evaluation).
+HCL code generation is done using generate_hcl blocks in Terramate configuration files.
+References to Terramate globals and metadata are evaluated, but any other reference is just transported to the generated code (For details, please see partial evaluation).

 hcl